eloylp/pyddsclient/README.md

 need to send the message itself.
 If you look at the third optional param, its a field to store extension or mime type.
 If you omit it , it will be setted as same as content-type header.
-This field is very useful to determine the extension for some bin data without harder analysis.
+This field is very useful to determine the extension for some bin data without harder analysis in a pull operation.

 The message can be a string , object or binary type.
-When yous push a message , it can be in schedule or pending (default) status.
+When a message is pushed , it can be in schedule or pending (default) status.
 If the message is being scheduled, it only will be accesible in a 'pull' operation when schedule_time is reached.